The Republic of Korea Armed Forces was founded in 1948 in response to North Korean attacks leading to the Korean War

 , but a Chinese

-voluntary army was sent by Mao Zedong, partly to help Kim Il-sung and partly because Mao feared China would be attacked by the U.S. via Manchuria; a grinding war ensued until 1953, ending with Korea still being divided into two.
+voluntary army was sent by Mao Zedong, partly to help Kim Il-sung, partly because Mao feared China would be attacked by the U.S. via Manchuria and partly because Mao wanted to avoid having northern China flooded with North Korean refugees; a grinding war ensued until 1953, ending with Korea still being divided into two.

 When South Korea's economy grew in the 1960s and 1970s, then-President Park Chung-hee encouraged military industry, first by making licensed copies of American military equipment, and later indigenous designs.
 Due to the North Korean threat, the Republic of Korea Armed Forces have a large budget.

-South Korea is a key ally of the United States; it is said that losing South Korea (to North Korea or China) will be disastrous for Asia, and Japan is having doubts about America's ability to protect the region and is considering wheter it should make its own Kaiju Defense Force
+South Korea is a key ally of the United States; it is said that losing South Korea (to North Korea or China) would be disastrous for America, and Japan is having doubts about America's ability to protect the region and is considering wheter it should make its own Kaiju Defense Force

 as badass as shown in anime.
 Japan's concerns have been curbed somewhat by a new American foreign policy emphasizing focus on East Asia and the Pacific.